How to write a cover letter: Tips, examples & template main region

 Your research shouldn’t end there though.
 Review the organisation’s website and social media profiles, its executives’ social media profiles and any online employee reviews.
 This will give you an indication of the appropriate tone to use in your cover letter and the points you should include, bearing in mind such factors as the organisation’s industry, culture and values.

 - Keep it succinct and relevant.
-Your cover letter should not exceed one page.
+Your cover letter should not exceed five to six paragraphs – and certainly not one page.

 - State what your motivation is behind your application.